 Funding under this NOFA will be awarded on a competitive basis.
-To be considered, the Applicant must submit a complete application with required documentation via the eCivis Grant Management System Portal.
-The completed application package must be submitted no later than 5:00 pm Pacific Standard Time (PST) on March 10, 2022.
+To be considered, each Applicant must submit a complete application for each HOME Project and each Program Activity with required documentation via the eCivis Grant Management System Portal.
+Each completed application package must be submitted no later than 5:00 pm Pacific Daylight Time (PDT) on March 30, 2022.
+For tribal applicants, the application submittal deadline has been extended to no later than 5:00 pm Pacific Daylight Time (PDT) on April 21, 2022.